 - Draws lines around all objects, separating them from the scene background, but not each other.

 - Draws some lines which would form the Silhouette of the mesh if the view point was shifted.
 Depends on your view map settings for Kr Derivative Epsilon and Sphere Radius (further information: File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf).

 - Draws lines where two materials meet on the same object.

 - Ridge & Valley

-Draws ridges and valleys.
+- Draws lines marking crests of ridges and valleys, i.e. places where the surface curvature is at its minimum or maximum.
 Depends on your Sphere Radius view map settings.

 In Edit Mode you can mark «Freestyle Edges» in the same manner you can mark «Seams» for UV unwrapping or «Sharp» for edge split.
 These marked edges are available to render when you select Edge Mark.

 This is done as follows:

 - Select the mesh object and enter Edit Mode.